Pizza Dough Hydration Levels Explained – Why Moisture Matters

 If you have a flour with an absorption rate of 68% used in a 68% hydration recipe, the resulting pizza dough will feel as hydrated as another pizza dough using a flour with 58% water absorption and a 58% hydration recipe.

 Confused yet?
 If you are, just think of it this way.
-A flour with a high absorption rate will need more water to perform the same as a flour with a lower absorption rate.
-This is because the flour with the higher absorption rate is absorbing more of the water and therefore needs more water to compensate for this.
+A flour with a high absorption rate will need more water to perform the same (stretching and baking) as a flour with a lower absorption rate.
+This is because the flour with the higher absorption rate is absorbing more water and therefore needs more water to compensate.

-The water absorption rate of flour, in this way, basically refers to the optimal amount of water you can add to a flour before it becomes oversaturated with water and the gluten bonds become too weak to work with.
+The water absorption rate of flour, basically refers to the optimal amount of water you can add to a flour before it becomes oversaturated with water and the gluten bonds become too weak to work with.

-And in the case of some European Tipo 00 flours, where the absorption rate is slightly lower, you can simply adjust the recipe to include less water next time around.
+In the case of some extremely finely ground Italian Tipo 00 flours, where the absorption rate is often lower, you can simply adjust the recipe to include less water (or more flour) next time around.

-If you’re really curious, contact the manufacturers and ask them what the water absorption rate is of your favorite flour.
+Tip: If you’re really curious, contact the manufacturers and ask them what the water absorption rate is for your favorite flour.
+It’s often the only way to know for sure with limited labelling requirements for North American flour.

 Below is a small list of known water absorption rates for some popular flours as well as some general rules of thumb when dealing with flours of different types.